 By then, I don’t think we were taking too many road trips.

-We had lots of fun at other times, but our ‘sibling rivalry’ didn’t end when we grew up and moved out.
-The three of us, (there used to be four) would not be able to agree on how the world should end, in fire or ice.
+We had lots of fun at other times, but our “sibling rivalry” didn’t end when we grew up and moved out.
+The three of us, (my baby bro died several years ago) would not be able to agree on how the world should end, in fire or ice.

 One would be cold and vote for fire; the other would want to conserve resources and vote for ice; and the third wouldn’t care, and say as much, if they had decided they weren’t going to preserve an injured silence anymore.